FranchiseKit

 Franchise Operations Best Practices for QSR Brands

-1. Standardize Your Onboarding Process
+1. How Should You Standardize Your Onboarding Process?

 The onboarding experience sets the tone for the entire franchisee relationship.
 Every new franchisee should go through the same structured process — application, FDD review, territory selection, training, and store opening — with clear milestones and timelines.
+When onboarding is ad hoc, franchisees receive inconsistent information, critical compliance steps get missed, and the time from signed agreement to grand opening stretches far beyond what it should be.
+One QSR brand we work with reduced their average onboarding timeline from fourteen weeks to nine simply by digitizing their checklist and automating milestone notifications.

 Document your onboarding workflow and build it into your franchise management software so that every franchisee gets a consistent experience.
 This reduces onboarding time, minimizes errors, and ensures compliance with FDD delivery requirements.
+Your onboarding system should assign tasks to specific departments — legal, real estate, construction, training — with clear deadlines and dependency tracking.
+When the lease signing is complete, the construction checklist should automatically unlock.
+When training prerequisites are met, the certification exam should become available.
+Learn more about structuring this process in our guide to streamlining franchise onboarding.

-2. Invest in Scalable Training
+2. Why Should You Invest in Scalable Training?

 • Online courses for foundational knowledge (brand standards, food safety, operations procedures)